Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/proposal/management.md

 | Hazard        | Control measure | Risk level |
 | ------------- | --------------  |------------|
-| Inhalation of particulates created and exposure to chemical vapors  | Do not stand around 3D printer whilst in operation
+| Inhalation of particulates created <br>and exposure to chemical vapors  | Do not stand around 3D printer whilst in operation
 Do not eat or drink in the room containing 3D printer Wash hands thoroughly after working with 3D printer| Medium |
 | Risk of burn  | Content Cell  |